darius/cant/system-goals.md

 most systems don't elevate the first two priorities above it.
 OTOH there are educational systems like Little Smalltalk (a good one!) which I'm not sure have ever run a program for actual use.

+A goal that emerged: everyday tasks should go naturally in clear concise code.
+Since this quality comes mainly from library design, the language should enable a stdlib which supports it.
+(But vastly complicated external standards like HTML are out of scope, however 'everyday' they are in our fallen world.)